Mimetic Tensor-Vector-Scalar Cosmology: Incorporating Dark Matter, Dark Energy and Stiff Matter

-If $h_2(\phi) = 0$, the set reduces to the canonical equations for a scalar field coupled minimally to gravity: the quintessence model \cite{Ratra:1987rm,Caldwell:1997ii,Zlatev:1998tr}.However, the non-trivial $\tilde{h}(\phi)$ term that only presents in the pressure equation, compensate energy density with the other components.
+If $h_2(\phi) = 0$, the set reduces to the canonical equations for a scalar field coupled minimally to gravity: the quintessence model \cite{Ratra:1987rm,Caldwell:1997ii,Zlatev:1998tr}.
+However, the non-trivial $\tilde{h}(\phi)$ term that is present only in the pressure equation, compensate energy density with the other components.
 Therefore, choosing the function yields the exact solution for the system.

-\section{Dark energy, dark matter and stiff Matter}
+\section{Dark energy, dark matter and stiff matter}

 In this section we test the impact of the second interaction in \eqref{L_int.di} with the function $h_2(\phi)$.
 The interaction couples the derivative of the scalar field $\phi$ into the vector field $u_{\mu}$.
 We consider constant functions: